 3. Coca-Cola:

-Coca-Cola's board diversity initiatives are well-documented in their content.
+Coca-Cola’s board diversity initiatives are well documented in its content.
 They produce videos and articles featuring board members discussing the importance of diversity and inclusion in governance.
-These stories highlight the company's dedication to responsible leadership.
+These stories highlight the company’s dedication to responsible leadership.

 4. Google (Alphabet Inc.):

-Google's parent company, Alphabet Inc., is known for its transparency and commitment to ethical governance.
-They publish annual reports that provide detailed insights into their governance practices, including board composition and executive compensation.
-Google also hosts webinars and live discussions with their board members, allowing stakeholders to ask questions and gain a deeper understanding of the company's governance framework.
-Their dedication to open communication and responsible leadership is evident in their content.
+Google’s parent company, Alphabet Inc., is known for its transparency and commitment to ethical governance.
+It publishes annual reports that provide detailed insights into its governance practices, including board composition and executive compensation.
+Google also hosts webinars and live discussions with its board members, allowing stakeholders to ask questions and gain a deeper understanding of the company’s governance framework.
+Its dedication to open communication and responsible leadership is evident in its content.

-Incorporating these strategies and examples into your content marketing can effectively convey your company's commitment to governance and its role in sustainability.
-By telling your governance story and showcasing successful case studies, you can build trust, engage stakeholders, and contribute to a more ethical and sustainable business landscape.
+Incorporating these strategies and examples into your content marketing can effectively convey your company’s commitment to governance and its role in sustainability.
+You can build trust, engage stakeholders, and contribute to a more ethical and sustainable business landscape by telling your governance story and showcasing successful case studies.

 What is Kyyte’s approach to supporting the G in ESG?

-At Kyyte, we recognise the significance of embracing the G in ESG, which represents the governance aspect.
+At Kyyte, we recognise the importance of embracing the G in ESG, which stands for governance.

-Being a newly established content marketing agency in Singapore, we are in the early stages of addressing governance within the ESG framework due to our size and our recent launch.
+As a newly established content marketing agency in Singapore, we are in the early stages of developing governance within our ESG framework, given our size and recent launch.
 However, we are committed to progressing in this vital dimension as our company continues to mature and expand.

 Currently, we’ve taken the following steps to contribute to governance within our ESG journey:

-Supplier Code of Conduct: We've established a Supplier Code of Conduct, outlining our expectations and ethical standards for our suppliers.
+Supplier Code of Conduct: We’ve established a Supplier Code of Conduct that outlines our expectations and ethical standards for our suppliers.
 This code includes governance aspects such as anti-corruption measures and ethical conduct.
 This ensures that our partners align with our commitment to ethical business practices.

 Human Rights Statement: Our Human Rights Statement reinforces our dedication to ethical conduct and governance principles.
 It encompasses anti-corruption measures, commitment to fair employment practices, and adherence to business principles that uphold human rights.
 This statement is integral to our responsible business ethos.